 ii.
-Remuneration committee
+Remuneration Committee

-The Remuneration Committee plans to meet at least twice in each year.
-Its members are J Mellon (non-executive director) and A Cheatle (non-executive director), both of whom were in attendance at the meetings since their appointment date.
-R Davey resigned from the remuneration committee on 18 January 2018.
+The Remuneration Committee meets at least once each year.
+Its members are J Mellon and A Cheatle, each a non-executive Director, both of whom were in attendance at the meetings since their appointment date.

 The Group's policy is to remunerate senior executives fairly in such a manner as to facilitate the recruitment, retention and motivation of staff.
-The Remuneration Committee agrees with the board a framework for the remuneration of the chairman, the executive directors and the senior management of the Group.
-The principal objective of the committee is to ensure that members of the executive management of the company are provided incentives to encourage enhanced performance and are, in a fair and responsible manner, rewarded for their individual contributions to the success of the company.
-Non-executive fees are considered and agreed by the board as a whole.
+The Remuneration Committee agrees with the Board a framework for the remuneration of the Chairman, the non-executive Directors and the senior management of the Group.
+The principal objective of the committee is to ensure that members of the executive management of the Group are provided incentives to encourage enhanced performance and are, in a fair and responsible manner, rewarded for their individual contributions to the success of the company.
+Non-executive fees are considered and agreed by the Board as a whole.